2015 Indian Border Security Force King Air crash

+Aircraft

+The aircraft involved in the accident was a 22-year-old Beechcraft B200 King Air.

+Passengers and crew

+The plane has two pilots, each with a commercial pilot licence.

+In addition to the pilots, the plane was carrying eight technicians to Ranchi to repair a helicopter.

 Accident

-After the King Air's engines were started the crew reported that there was a problem (the nature of which has not been reported), but continued with the flight after advice from ground staff.
-The aircraft took off at 9:27am local time, with an expected arrival time at Ranchi of 12:00pm.
+After the aircraft's engines were started the crew reported that there was a problem (the nature of which has not been reported), but continued with the flight after receiving advice from ground staff.
+The aircraft took off at 9:27am local time with an expected arrival time at Ranchi of 12:00pm.

-Soon after taking off, the crew informed air traffic control that something was wrong and that they would return the aircraft to Delhi.
-The crew were then cleared to make an emergency landing on Delhi's Runway 28.
-At 9:40am contact was lost with the aircraft.
-The King Air veered to the left, narrowly missing a village.
-It brushed a tree before hitting the perimeter wall of the airport, it then crashed into a sewage treatment plant within the airport complex.
-The aircraft then caught fire and was almost completely destroyed.
-All ten occupants were killed; one person on the ground was injured.
+Soon after taking off, the crew informed air traffic control that something was wrong and that they would return to Delhi.
+The pilots were then cleared to make an emergency landing on Delhi's Runway 28.
+At 9:40 AM, contact was lost with the aircraft.
+The plane then veered to the left, narrowly missing a village.
+It brushed a tree before hitting the perimeter wall of the airport and crashed into a sewage treatment plant within the airport complex.
+The aircraft then caught fire and was destroyed.
+All ten occupants were killed and another on the ground was injured.

+Cause

+The cause can be attributed to pilot error who incorrectly activated the autopilot and failed to take the proper corrective action.
+Five recommendations are also made.